 In nuclear physics and nuclear chemistry, the various species of atoms whose nuclei contain particular numbers of protons and neutrons are called nuclides.
-Nuclides are also characterized by its nuclear energy states (e.g., metastable nuclide 242mAm).
-Each nuclide is denoted by chemical symbol of the element (this specifies Z) with the atomic mass number as superscript.
-Hydrogen (H), for example, consist of one electron and one proton.
-The number of neutrons in a nucleus is known as the neutron number and is given the symbol N. The total number of nucleons, that is, protons and neutrons in a nucleus, is equal to Z + N = A, where A is called the atomic mass number.
+Nuclides are also characterized by their nuclear energy states (e.g., metastable nuclide 242mAm).
+Each nuclide is denoted by the chemical symbol of the element (this specifies Z) with the atomic mass number as a superscript.
+Hydrogen (H), for example, consists of one electron and one proton.
+The number of neutrons in a nucleus is known as the neutron number and is given the symbol N. The total number of nucleons, protons, and neutrons in a nucleus are equal to Z + N = A, where A is called the atomic mass number.

 Isomers are usually associated with gamma decay.
-Gamma rays are emitted by unstable nuclei in their transition from a high energy state to a lower state.
+Gamma rays are emitted by unstable nuclei in their transition from a high-energy state to a lower state.
 This transition is known as the isomeric transition.
-The emission of a gamma ray from an excited nuclear state allows the nucleus to lose energy and reach a lower energy state, sometimes its ground state.
-In certain cases, the excited nuclear state following a nuclear reaction or other type of radioactive decay can become a metastable nuclear excited state.
-Some nuclei are able to stay in metastable state for a long time (hours, days and sometimes much longer).
-The long-lived excited nuclei are known as isomeric states (or isomers) minutes, hours, days, or occasionally far longer, before undergoing gamma decay, in which they emit a gamma ray.
+The emission of a gamma-ray from an excited nuclear state allows the nucleus to lose energy and reach a lower energy state, sometimes its ground state.
+In certain cases, the excited nuclear state following a nuclear reaction or other radioactive decay can become a metastable nuclear-excited state.
+Some nuclei can stay in a metastable state for a long time (hours, days, and sometimes much longer).
+The long-lived excited nuclei are known as isomeric states (or isomers) for minutes, hours, days, or occasionally far longer before undergoing gamma decay, in which they emit a gamma-ray.
 Extremely unstable nuclei that decay as soon as they are formed in nuclear reactions (half-life less than 10-11s) are not generally classified as nuclear isomers.